quietui/quiet/docs/docs/theming.md

 _"But my buttons don't match my brand color exactly…"_

 Components should absolutely be _on brand_, but that doesn't mean buttons have to be the exact hex color as your logo!
-However, if you insist on such a style, the correct way to achieve it is by overriding the generated palettes and/or component styles with CSS and ensuring proper contrast manually.
+However, if you insist on such a style, the correct way to achieve it is by overriding the component styles with CSS and ensuring proper contrast manually.

 ### Color primitives